inaciose/imx219-83-ros/README.md

-# imx219-ros
+# imx219-83-ros
- jetson nano imx219 camera on ros
+Simple node for jetson nano imx219 camera on ros, using nvarguscamerasrc

+There is also and usb camera node and a viewer node